rack/rack-attack/README.md

 Rack::Attack is a rack middleware to protect your web app from bad clients.
 It allows *whitelisting*, *blacklisting*, *throttling*, and *tracking* based on arbitrary properties of the request.

-Throttle state is stored in a configurable cache (e.g. `Rails.cache`), presumably backed by memcached or redis ([at least gem v3.0.0](https://rubygems.org/gems/redis)).
+Throttle and fail2ban state is stored in a configurable cache (e.g. `Rails.cache`), presumably backed by memcached or redis ([at least gem v3.0.0](https://rubygems.org/gems/redis)).

 See the [Backing & Hacking blog post](http://www.kickstarter.com/backing-and-hacking/rack-attack-protection-from-abusive-clients) introducing Rack::Attack.